7 Things You Must Have on Your Website (But Only If You Want Clients … )

-In reality, there are only five key essentials you need to have in place to get and keep great clients.
-One of the most important essentials is your website.
+In reality, to get and keep great clients, one of the most important essentials is your website.

 The question is, what should go on your website?
 How do you turn a few words and pictures and buttons and links and menu items into a super-charged, client attraction engine that helps you land great clients day and night?

 The answer to this lies in understanding what clients look for in a writer.